Your Handy Guide To Preparing For Interior House Painting

 2. Move furniture to the centre of the room

-TIP: If you have the storage space (and people to do the lifting), consider removing all or most of the furniture from the room.
-This is the ideal scenario for professional residential painters – especially in particularly small spaces.
+Tip: If you have the storage space (and people to do the lifting), consider removing all or most of the furniture from the room completely.
+This is the ideal scenario for professional residential painters, especially in small spaces.

-3. Remove wall hangings, window treatments, switch covers and light covers
+3. Remove wall hangings, window treatments, switch covers, and light fixtures

-We also recommend removing window treatments, especially if you are having the window frames painted.
-Remove and store blinds and curtains, and where possible, the associated hardware (rods, rails, etc).
-There is no need to fix the holes left.
+• window treatments including blinds, curtains and, where possible, the associated hardware (rods and rails).
+There’s no need to fix the holes left.
 We can either leave them so your window treatments can be re-hung or fix them as part of the service.

 4. Dust and vacuum the rooms